rsoprivatecloud/ansible-role-rpc_networking/README.md

 ## PLUMgrid

+### All Nodes

-If you are setting up PLUMgrid, all nodes connecting to the Fabric Network will have the following configuration (the IP addresses will be different for each file):
+All nodes connecting to the Fabric Network will have the following configuration (the IP addresses will be different for each file):

     ---
     rpc_networking: